 To access this page click here.

-Clubs should ensure that adequate and appropriate public or preferably civil liability insurance is in place to cover all the activities of the club, its committee and members.
+It is a requirement of all affiliated Clubs to have adequate and appropriate public and/or civil liability insurance in place to cover all the activities of the club, its committee and members.

-For information on club insurance see the Managing Your Club section.
+For information on club insurance see the British Rowing Insurance mini-site here.